World Grand Prix Darts Betting Offers 2025

 There are 32 berths available in the World Grand Prix, so the players are made up from two different pools.
 The top 16 ranked players on the PDC Order of Merit are joined by the top 16 ranked players on the ProTour Order of Merit.

 From there, the top 8 players are seeded and the rest are drawn at random.
-It is far from a given that the top 8 seeds will definitely qualify for the later stages, with the 2023 iteration of the tournament being the perfect example.
+It is far from a given that the top 8 seeds will definitely qualify for the later stages, with the 2024 iteration of the tournament being the perfect example.
 Here’s a look at the top 8 seeds and the point of the competition that they reached:

-- Michael Smith – Semi-Finals
+- Michael Smith – 1st Round

-- Michael van Gerwen – 2nd Round
+- Michael van Gerwen – 1st Round

-- Peter Wright – Quarter-Finals
+- Rob Cross – Quarter-Finals

-- Nathan Aspinall – 1st Round
+- Nathan Aspinall – 2nd Round

-- Jonny Clayton – 1st Round
+- Dave Chisnall – 2nd Round

-- Rob Cross – 1st Round
+- Gerwyn Price – 2nd Round

 The ranking of a player doesn’t necessarily mean that they’ll make it far in the competition, therefore, with the player that was 16th on the order of merit in 2022, Nathan Aspinall, finishing as the runner-up.
+In 2024 200/1 shot Mike De Decker won the whole thing from 13th place on the ProTour Qualifier list.
+The fact this is a double in and double out set-play tournament means you can get lower ranked players going much further compared to other events.

 Prize Money